emberjs/website/source/guides/cookbook/contributing/participating_if_you_know_ember.md

 ## Problem

-You are know Ember and wish to support the creation of this document.
+You know Ember and wish to support the creation of this document.

 ## Solution